 - a.
 Students meeting graduation requirements are issued a final student transcript and complete degree information.
-Diplomas are issued at a later date. - Students failing to meet graduation requirements receive notice of such and must notify the Records and Registration Office when graduation requirements will be met.
+Diplomas are issued at a later date. - b.
+Students failing to meet graduation requirements receive notice of such and must notify the Office of Records and Registration when graduation requirements will be met.

-Students are encouraged to submit Graduation Applications well before the published deadlines.
-Applications submitted after the deadlines are reviewed for the subsequent term.
+Students are encouraged to submit a Graduation Application well before the published deadlines.
+Applications submitted after the deadline are reviewed for the subsequent term.
 A commencement ceremony to celebrate graduation is held on each campus at the end of each spring semester.
 All students graduating during the year are encouraged to participate.